5505 0

 • TYPES OF ACTION OF MEDICINAL SUBSTANCES

-Local action can be manifested by direct contact of the drug with body tissues, such as skin or mucous membranes.
+Local action can occur when the drug comes into direct contact with body tissues, such as skin or mucous membranes.
 Local action also includes the reaction of tissues (subcutaneous tissue, muscles, etc.) to the injection of drugs.
-Among topical drugs, irritants are widely used, ...
+Among topical medications, irritating,...

 • Antagonism and synergism of ions